Email FacebookTwitterMenu burgerClose thin

 The last factor to consider is your investment time frame or time horizon.
 Consider the number of years you expect will elapse before you tap into your investments.
 The longer you have to invest, the more time you have to take advantage of the power of compound interest.
 As the saying goes, “It’s about time in the market, not timing the market.”

 For example, if you invest $10,000 and realistically expect to earn a 7.5% rate of return each year, your investment would be worth more than $21,000 after 10 years.
-But if you extend your time horizon and leave the money invested for longer – 20 years, for example – it could grow to nearly $45,000.
+But if you extend your time horizon and leave the money invested for longer, 20 years for example, it could grow to nearly $45,000.

 Also keep in mind that your time horizon may impact your expected rate of return.
 For example, if you invest the $10,000 into an S&P index fund and expect it to grow by 10.5% by the end of one year, you may be disappointed.
-Remember, the 10.5% annual return cited above is the average from a timeline of nearly 70 years.
+Remember, the 10.5% annual return cited above is the annual average from a timeline of nearly 70 years.

-Stocks are volatile and returns can vary significantly from year to year.
+Stocks are volatile, and returns can vary significantly from year to year.
 The index finished 2022 down 18%, but bounced back in 2023 and 2024 posting gains of 26% and 25%, respectively.
 However, the longer you keep money invested, the more time it has to potentially recover from losses.

 Types of Investments